Convex Hulls of Random Order Types: Introduction

 \subsubsection{Order types with forbidden patterns}

-Order types with forbidden patterns were previously investigated in two directions.
-On the one hand, the Erd\H{o}s-Szekeres theorem was strengthened for order types with certain forbidden patterns~\cite{nevsetvril1998ramsey,karolyi2006erdHos,karolyi2012erdHos}.
-On the other hand, Han \etal~\cite{han2019extremal} studied the patterns contained in random samples.
-We are not aware of previous results on the number of order types with a forbidden pattern such as Theorem~\ref{t:avoid}.
+Order types with forbidden patterns were previously investigated in several directions.
+The Erd\H{o}s-Szekeres theorem was strengthened for order types with certain forbidden patterns~\cite{nevsetvril1998ramsey,karolyi2006erdHos,karolyi2012erdHos}.
+Han \etal\,\cite{han2019extremal} studied the patterns contained in random samples.
+Eppstein~\cite{eppstein2018forbidden} offers a beautiful small book about forbidden configurations, which concentrates on patterns in degenerate position (see Theorems 8.13, 8.16, 9.7, 11.22, and 12.3, and Lemma 15.14 in \cite{eppstein2018forbidden}).
+We are not aware of previous results on the number of order types with a forbidden pattern in general position such as Theorem~\ref{t:avoid}.